phetdam/c-npy-demo/README.rst

 .. __: https://numpy.org/devdocs/user/c-info.html

-.. [#] This package is a fork of the latest version of `c-npy-demo`__ with more concise and efficient code as well as a new name.
+.. [#] This package is a fork of the latest version of `c-npy-demo`__ with more concise and efficient code as well as a new name. ``c-npy-demo`` was written at a time when I was still struggling with the Python and NumPy C APIs and had no idea how to test them, but now that I am much more practiced with both APIs, I felt it right to use my new knowledge to rework my old code.

    .. __: https://pypi.org/project/c-npy-demo/